orlox/stars_2024_2025/docs/src/2_equations_problems.md

 $$\frac{\partial P}{\partial m}=-\frac{Gm}{4\pi r^4},$$

-place a lower bound on the central density of the sun by making use of the basic property that anywhere within the stellar interior we have that $r<R_\odot$.
+place a lower bound on the central pressure of the sun by making use of the basic property that anywhere within the stellar interior we have that $r<R_\odot$.

 ### 3: Dynamical instability